Living Streets Improvements

 Neighborhood Block Parties

 Neighborhood Block Parties are a fun, easy way to build community and get to know your neighbors.
-Block Parties are one-time closures of a single block to allow residents to hold small, locally-focused events.
+Block Parties are one-time closures of a single block to allow residents to hold small, locally-focused gatherings.

 More about Neighborhood Block Parties